 Forget Wi-Fi Network

-Forgetting the Wi-Fi network is another simple method yet effective one that you can try in order to fix Samsung Galaxy S10 Wi-Fi issues.
-Put your fingers in the middle of the screen and swipe it up or down to open the apps screen.
-Tap Settings, select Connections and choose Wi-Fi.
+Forgetting the Wi-Fi network is another simple method yet effective one to try to fix Samsung Galaxy S10 Wi-Fi issues.
+Put your fingers in the middle of the screen and swipe it up or down to open the Apps screen.
+Tap Settings, select Connections, and choose Wi-Fi.
 Make sure the Wi-Fi is On.
-Then hold down on your network name, and tap Forget network.
+Then hold down on your network name and tap Forget network.
 After that, add the Wi-Fi network again by tapping the name and entering the password.

 Reset Network Settings

-This method will not only reset Wi-Fi information but also the information related to mobile data and Bluetooth connections.
-Head to Settings, find General Management and tap on it.
+This method will reset Wi-Fi information and the information related to mobile data and Bluetooth connections.
+Head to Settings, find General Management, and tap on it.
 Here, tap Reset and select Reset Network Settings.

 Update The Software